 For those who have visited Renaissance Festivals in other cities, like us, odds are good you're going to enter the Pittsburgh location with a feeling of nostalgia for your previous visits.

 The layout, shops, acts, and overall ambiance are all quite similar to other festivals with only subtle differences- making you feel transported to a magical little European village that exists, well, apparently everywhere.
 For those who have been to this event before you know what you're going to get well before you reach the Laurel Highlands, and that is all that really needs to be said.

-But for those who haven't visited a Renaissance Festival before, we have to take a step back to explain why that is.
+But for those who haven't visited the Pittsburgh Ren Fest before, we have to take a step back to explain why that is.

 A Medieval Village in the Laurel Highlands